pragsmike/PromptCritical/USAGE.md

 ## Core Philosophy

 PromptCritical treats prompt engineering as a scientific, evolutionary process.
 The goal is to move beyond manually tweaking prompts and instead use a data-driven loop.
-A generation folder represents a population at a specific state.
-The core workflow mutates and evaluates this population *in-place* and then *selects* the winners to create the next generation.
+The core workflow is now:

+1.  **Init**: Create a new, ready-to-use experiment skeleton directory with default prompts and configuration.
-1.  **Bootstrap**: Ingest initial, hand-written prompts and create the first population folder (`gen-0`).
+2.  **Bootstrap**: Ingest the initial prompts from the skeleton and create the first population folder (`gen-0`).
-2.  **Vary**: Produce new candidate prompts by applying meta-prompts (mutation, crossover) to the *current* population.
+3.  **Vary**: Produce new candidate prompts by applying meta-prompts (mutation, crossover) to the *current* population.
 This adds new prompts to the current generation's folder.
-3.  **Evaluate**: Run all prompts in the current population against a corpus of inputs using the **Failter** tool to generate performance scores.
+4.  **Evaluate**: Run all prompts in the current population against a corpus of inputs using the **Failter** tool to generate performance scores.
 This creates a `report.csv` inside the current generation's `contests/` directory.
-4.  **Select**: Use the scores from a contest report to select the fittest prompts and create a **new generation folder** containing only the survivors.
+5.  **Select**: Use the scores from a contest report to select the fittest prompts and create a **new generation folder** containing only the survivors.

-Steps 2 through 4 are repeated in a cycle, with each `select` command producing a new, more refined generation.
+Steps 3 through 5 are repeated in a cycle, with each `select` command producing a new, more refined generation.
 This entire process is managed from the command line within a dedicated **Experiment Directory**.

 ## Core Concepts